elvissteinjr/DesktopPlus/docs/user_guide.md

 - **Floating Overlay**
   - **Interaction Auto-Toggle Max Distance**:
   Maximum allowed distance between overlay and pointing controller to automatically toggle interaction mode while the dashboard is closed.
 Set this to "Off" when using the global controller binding toggle.
+  - **Global HMD-Pointer**:
+  Enables using HMD gaze to point at Desktop+ overlays while the dashboard is closed.
+The Interaction Auto-Toggle Max Distance value is used here as well to limit the maximum pointing distance.
+  This option only allows to move the mouse cursor with the HMD gaze, no other inputs.
+It is mainly useful to change focus, get the cursor to window overlays and then use the physical mouse to continue the interaction.

 #### Windows